ilkkavir/ISspectrumMATLAB/README.md

 # ISspectrumMATLAB
-This MATLAB package for for calculating incoherent scatter spectra was extracted from the GUISDAP incoherent scatter analysis software.
+This MATLAB package for calculating incoherent scatter spectra was extracted from the [GUISDAP](https://gitlab.com/eiscat/guisdap9) incoherent scatter analysis software by Markku Lehtinen and Asko Huuskonen.

+The spectrum calculation is summarized by [Vallinkoski, 1989](https://eiscat.se/wp-content/uploads/2016/06/Error-Analysis-of-Incoherent-Scatter-Radar-Measurements.pdf) and GUISDAP is introduced by [Lehtinen and Huuskonen, 1996](https://doi.org/10.1016/0021-9169(95)00047-X).

 ####### installation ###########

-Extract the files in the package ISspectrum_2020 to a directory and add it to your matlab search path using the addpath command.
+Extract the files in the package ISspectrum_MATLAB to a directory and add it to your matlab search path using the addpath command.
 For example, if the zip contects were extracted to your home directory, use the command
->> addpath ~/ISspectrum_2020
+>> addpath ~/ISspectrum_MATLAB

 ####### ISspectrum #############